bow/crimson/README.rst

 * Bug reports
 * Support for tools' outputs which can be converted to JSON or YAML.

-For any kinds of contributions, feel free to open an issue in the `issue tracker <https://github.com/bow/crimson/issues>`_ or submitt a pull request.
+For any of these, feel free to open an issue in the `issue tracker <https://github.com/bow/crimson/issues>`_ or submitt a pull request.